 Intensity-based automatic image registration is an iterative process.
 It requires that you specify a pair of images, a metric, an optimizer, and a transformation type.
 The metric defines the image similarity metric for evaluating the accuracy of the registration.
 This image similarity metric takes two images and returns a scalar value that describes how similar the images are.
 The optimizer defines the methodology for minimizing or maximizing the similarity metric.
-The transformation type defines the type of 2-D transformation that brings the misaligned image (called the moving image) into alignment with the reference image (called the fixed image).
+The transformation type defines the type of 2-D transformation that aligns the misaligned image (called the moving image) with the reference image (called the fixed image).

 Next, the metric compares the transformed moving image to the fixed image and a metric value is computed.

 Finally, the optimizer checks for a stop condition.
 A stop condition is anything that warrants the termination of the process.
 In most cases, the process stops when it reaches a point of diminishing returns or when it reaches the specified maximum number of iterations.
 If there is no stop condition, the optimizer adjusts the transformation matrix to begin the next iteration.

 Perform intensity-based image registration with the following steps: